 The new USB 4 standard will have three main benefits over prior versions of USB.

 - 40 Gbps Maximum Speed: By using two-lane cables, some devices will be able to operate at up to 40 Gbps, the same speed as Thunderbolt 3.
+The data is transmitted in two sets of four bidirectional lanes.

 - Compatible with Thunderbolt 3 devices: Some, but not necessarily all USB 4 implementations will also work with Thunderbolt 3 devices.